johnschriner/presentations/lab5.md

 Some academic reading first on stealth port-scanning attacks and defence:
 <em>Network Forensics: Detection and Analysis of Stealth Port Scanning Attack</em> (Rajni Ranjan Singh and Deepak Singh Tomar, 2015) [1]

 It seemed that the machines on the network simply needed to be in the same subnet, have no greater internet access, and had to be administered by m0n0wall as the gateway.
 I had tried to setup the machines to talk to each other on vboxnet0 network but to no avail--even the machines on the same subnet refused to communicate.
 So I took this route as I think it simplifies the setup, and it doesn't get bogged down in dealing with em0 and em1 in m0n0wall.
+In fact, I disabled adapter 2 in m0n0wall so its watchdog complains.

 Both Ubuntu machines on the internal network:
 ![Both ubuntu machines on internal network](/images/ubuntu-wan_and_lan_on_internal_network.png)